Creek Fire: Effects

+Damage

+The cost of the Creek Fire exceeded $500 million.
+The Sierra National Forest calculated the cost of fighting the fire at $193 million, and Fresno county supervisor Nathan Magsig put the cost of private property damage at no less than $250 million and the cost of damage to county assets (such as roads) at $20–30 million.

+The Creek Fire destroyed 856 structures in total, damaging a further 71.
+Half the homes in Big Creek were reported to have been destroyed by the fire.

+On September 17, the Boy Scouts of America - Southern Sierra Council announced that the fire had badly damaged Camp Kern, with some significant structures fully destroyed by the fire.

+On September 9, at least 60 homes were destroyed and 278 commercial-residential structures were destroyed along with the historic Cressman's General Store, a local-landmark.
+On September 9, the fire reached explosives stored by the China Peak Mountain Resort, used to control avalanches.
+The cache exploded, doing some damage to the resort.
+Firefighters had been warned of the cache and evacuated prior to the fire reaching the explosive materials, and no injuries resulted.

+Closures and evacuations

 On September 5, hours after the fire broke out, the Fresno County Sheriff's Office closed Shaver Lake, a popular destination for boating and camping.
 The California Highway Patrol also shut down California State Route 168 for access only to emergency responders and evacuees.

 On September 7, California governor Gavin Newsom issued a state of emergency for the Creek Fire in the Fresno, Madera, and Mariposa counties, as the fire crossed State Route 168 and was rapidly moving southward, threatening the community of Shaver Lake.
 The town of Big Creek was already decimated on September 5.
 1,000 firefighters were called to fight this fire, which was already 78,000 acres large with no containment, moving quickly towards cabins, homes, and shops.

 Scores of people were airlifted from hiking trails within the Sierra National Forest in the early days of the fire, with at least 150 people and some dogs evacuated by September 8.

-On September 9, at least 60 homes were destroyed and 278 commercial-residential structures were destroyed along with the historic Cressman's General Store, a local-landmark.
-On September 9, the fire reached explosives stored by the China Peak Mountain Resort that were used to control avalanches causing the cache to explode.
-Firefighters had been warned of the cache and evacuated prior to the fire reaching the explosive materials.
+Evacuations were issued in North Fork, Bass Lake, Big Creek, Shaver, Huntington Lake, Tollhouse and Auberry, California.

-On September 22, the fire had destroyed more than 855 structures and forced the evacuation of over 30,000 people in Fresno and Madera Counties.
-Smoke from the fire, worsened the air quality in the Central Valley area and caused an increase in at-risk individuals and children to be affected by respiratory issues and an increase in the use and prescribing of inhalers.
-On September 17, the Boy Scouts of America - Southern Sierra Council announced that the fire had badly damaged Camp Kern, with some significant structures fully destroyed by the fire.
+By September 22, the fire had forced the evacuation of over 30,000 people in Fresno and Madera Counties.

 Multiple organizations and locations housed pets and livestock during the evacuations, such as the Fresno Fairgrounds, Clovis Rodeo Grounds and local high schools.
 The Red Cross organized hotel rooms for evacuees; group shelters were not an available option due to COVID-19 pandemic social distancing requirements.

-Response
+Two people were arrested for entering evacuation zones illegally on September 9.